Ayms/node-Tor/README.md

 ## Why is the complete version not public?

-####The complete version does include the OP and OR parts, websocket protocol extension, socks proxy interface + all communication interfaces for both (tcp, http, tls, websockets), the OP inside the browser (+ everything that is required : crypto, websocket, array buffer, etc - see [iAnonym](https://www.github.com/Ayms/iAnonym) ) and proxy auto config mechanisms.
+####The complete version does include the OP and OR parts, websocket protocol extension, socks proxy interface + all communication interfaces for both (tcp, http, tls, websockets), the OP inside the browser (+ everything that is required : crypto, websocket, array buffer) and proxy auto config mechanisms.

 Speechless to say that it's a huge and complicate work, but javascript's magic makes that the complete code is only about 7000 "normal" lines, the complete code with third party modules minified is about 400 KB.

-It does offer numerous powerfull and easy possibilities to access anonymizer networks or create your own and do whatever you like inside them.
-It's really fast and much faster than whatever exists today.

-Then we are a bit concerned about what people could do with it, that's why it's not public for now.
+The minified version will be public, the complete version might be public when we have time to work on it and possibly replace some modules by built-in ones (like WebCrypto, TextEncoder/Decoder, etc)

 ##js OP : Anonymous peer to peer download inside browsers and distributed database inside browsers (torrent like but better and safe)